guardian/manage-frontend/docs/02-react.md

 ## Decision

-To build the front end in React.
+We will build the front end in React.

+## Status

+Accepted